mkoistinen/cmsplugin-form-handler/docs/reference/cms_plugins.rst

         This is the CMS plugin instance of the plugin used to produce the form.

+.. method:: get_form_kwargs(self, request, instance)

+    The return value of this method is added as kwargs when instantiating the form.
+This is useful if you need to pass additional parameters to the form.

+    :param HTTPRequest request:

+        This is the request object for the form-submission.
+This may be useful for determining which kwargs to send.

+    :param CMSPlugin instance:

+        This is the CMS plugin instance of the plugin used to produce the form.
+        This may be useful for determining which kwargs to send.

+    The default implementation returns an empty dict.

 .. method:: get_success_url(request, instance)

     Returns the desired URL that the user should be redirected to if their form